Skip to main content

 Profile

-Seth Zenz is an expert on Big Data analysis at the CERN Large Hadron Collider (LHC) who became a Lecturer in the QMUL Particle Physics Research Centre in 2018.
-He works on Higgs Boson measurements, the ATLAS Inner Tracker upgrade, new silicon detector technologies, and data science/analysis teaching to undergraduates and degree apprentices.
+Seth Zenz is an expert on Big Data analysis at the CERN Large Hadron Collider (LHC) who joined QMUL in 2018.
+He works on Higgs Boson measurements, the ATLAS Inner Tracker upgrade, new silicon detector technologies, and data science and data analysis teaching.

 Teaching

-I lead on the development of Data Science and Data Analytics apprenticeship programmes within my department, and I am the deputy programme lead for the Digital Technology Solutions Professional degree apprenticeship programme, with a particular focus on the Data Analyst pathway.
-In this capacity I have developed many modules, and I currently teach new employed-based module called The Data Landscape.
+I lead on the development of Data Science and Data Analytics apprenticeship programmes within the School of Physical and Chemical Sciences.
+In this capacity I have developed many modules, particularly for 2024 expansion of the Digital and Technology Solutions Professional programme.
+I currently teach on an employer-based module called The Data Landscape.
 My past teaching in this area includes:

 • Introduction to Data Programming (developer, inaugural MO 2022-23)